 Glaucoma Care from our Belleville, Trenton, and Brighton Optometrists

 Glaucoma can end up impairing your vision and leading to permanent vision loss.
 Diagnosing it early and getting prompt care can help protect your vision.
-At Dr. Bruce Coward and Associates, our experienced optometrists in Belleville, Trenton, and Brighton provide glaucoma testing and treatment.
+At Dr. Coward and Associates, our experienced optometrists in Belleville, Trenton, and Brighton provide glaucoma testing and treatment.

 Causes of Glaucoma

-Glaucoma usually occurs when increased eye pressure damages your optic nerve.
+Glaucoma usually occurs when increased eye pressure is elevated and damages your optic nerve.
 You might have higher eye pressure when you have too much fluid in your eye or when it does not drain properly.
 As pressure builds up in your eye, the damage to your optic nerve affects your vision.
 In some cases, optic nerve damage can develop without an increase in eye pressure, but the exact cause of this is not fully understood.

 Risk Factors for Glaucoma